How to make an app? A successful mobile app in 13 steps

 Now we no longer develop the features that we want to create; we insist on developing the features that users want to have!
 The only way to find out about that is to ask them and to start app development by creating a Minimum Viable Product (MVP) first.

-At first, by talking to our customers and our customers’ users, we can find out whether a certain assumption is true or not.
+By talking to our customers and our customers’ users, we can find out whether a certain assumption is true or not.
 We found that continuously repeating this process, considerably increases the relevancy and the value of any app.

 Today the lean approach is a part of our companies’ philosophy.
-Key elements of successful mobile development are a short time to market and obtaining early feedback.
+Key elements of successful mobile development are a short time to market and obtaining feedback early.
 I believe the services of Back4App contribute to that to a great extent because of the possibility of setting up a back-end very quickly.
 There is no more excuse for anyone not to develop a Minimum Viable Product (MVP) first.

 Developers vs. Software Development Company